What Does it Take to Be a Government Programs Eligibility Interviewer?

 |District of Columbia||$62,300|

-What Tools & Technology do Government Programs Eligibility Interviewers Use?
+Tools & Technologies Used by Government Programs Eligibility Interviewers

 - Microsoft Excel